Robust Inference on Income Inequality: $t$-Statistic Based Approaches: Introduction

 Application of the robust inference approaches is illustrated by an empirical analysis of income inequality measures and their comparisons across different regions in Russia.

 The paper is organized as follows.
 Section \ref{tstat} describes the robust $t-$statistic approaches to inference on inequality measures analyzed in the paper and discusses the conditions for their validity.
 Section \ref{num} provides numerical results on finite sample performance of the robust inference approaches dealt with and their comparisons with other inference methods in the literature, with a particular focus on testing equality of two inequality measures and inference on the difference between two inequality indices in Section \ref{twosample}.
 Section \ref{emp} presents empirical applications of the robust $t-$statistic approaches in the analysis of income inequality in Russia and comparisons of inequality measures across Russian regions.
 Section \ref{conclude} makes some concluding remarks and discusses some suggestions for future research.
+Appendix A provides tables on the numerical and empirical results in the paper.
+Appendix B provides a review of the definitions and asymptotic properties of the Gini, Theil and Generalized Entropy measures referred to in the paper and a discussion of applicability of the robust approaches dealt with in inference on the measures.